Readri205/MS2_Project/README.md

 1. [jQuery:](https://jquery.com/)
     - jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
 1. [Git](https://git-scm.com/)
-    - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+    - Git was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 1. [Photoshop:](https://www.adobe.com/ie/products/photoshop.html)